FedericoMaggi/f3/README.md

 # F3 - F For Format

-**F For Format** is a simple, very fast, super scalable, ultra lightweight solution for string formatting in JavaScript.
+**F For Format** is a simple, very fast, super scalable and ultra lightweight solution for string formatting in JavaScript.

 It features the latest ES6 technologies to provide you a reliable implementation of what is featured in most languages but not in JavaScript.